YichengZheng/Unix-Socket-Programming/README.md

-d.
-Files included and their main functions:
+## Files included and their main functions:

 1. aws.cpp
 	- Created TCP socket for both client and monitor, binded each TCP socket to its respective port number and IP address, and then listen for incoming connections.